The job of a QA tester is not something that comes handy. They are hardworking individuals assigned with difficult tasks on a regular basis.

 The biggest difference between QA analysts and QA testers is that the analysts emphasize on removing mistakes and defects while the testers try to find bugs and diagnose all errors before the product has been released.
 They do this once more after the release.

 This article will give you a brief idea on the sort of questions you should ask while sitting on the other side of the desk.
 If you are someone who is going to sit for the interview, then make sure you answer all questions in the clearest way possible.

-Before you go to attend one, please make sure you have rehearsed some of these questions with a friend.
+Before you go to attend one, please make sure you have rehearsed some of these QA analyst interview questions with a friend.
 You will surely be helped at the end of this.

 1. Tell me something about yourself?

 I started off my career as a QA in the year ____.
-Since then I have worked on several operating systems such as Windows 2000, Windows 95, and Windows XP etc. Testing applications come very handy to me.
-I have taken care of applications such as Java, Visual basics, CC+ etc. Client server applications and web based applications are also fall under this category.
+Since then I have worked on several operating systems such as Windows 2000, Windows 95, and Windows XP, etc. Testing applications come very handily to me.
+I have taken care of applications such as Java, Visual basics, C++, etc. Client-server applications and web-based applications also fall under this category.

 Being a QA, I also have experience in the field of writing.
 Test Plans, Test Cases are a few examples.
 I have also attended several meetings with project managers and business analysts.